ariana690/fcc-taipei/README.md

 Please add your name and what you contributed in this file - this is an exercise to familiarize ourselves with github submissions.

 List of contributors:
 Shannon Tarislar (aka Beltayn) - Initial project setup, server backend and database.
+Chia-Ching Yu (aka Ethan) - Server backend and database.